COP26 Braces For Youth Protests After Vague Emissions Pledges - UrduPoint

 Organisers of the Fridays for Future global strike movement said they expected large crowds at the planned three-hour protest during COP26 "Youth Day", which will be attended by high-profile campaigners Greta Thunberg and Vanessa Nakate.

-"This UN Climate Summit, we're once again seeing world leaders saying big words and big promises," said Mitze Joelle Tan, a climate justice activist from the Philippines.
+"This UN Climate Summit, we're once again seeing world leaders saying big words and big promises," said Mitzi Joelle Tan, a climate justice activist from the Philippines.

 The UN-led process requires countries to commit to ever-increasing emissions cuts, and enjoins richer, historical emitters to help developing countries fund their energy transformations and deal with climate impacts.